City Code Chapter

 - A. For all sales of biofuels blended products by fuel distributors or resellers for the purposes of meeting this Chapter, the distributor or reseller must provide a bill of lading or product transfer document disclosing biofuel content, stating volume percentage, gallons of biofuel per gallon finished fuel, or an “Bxx”, "Rxx", or “Exx” designation where “xx” denotes the volume percent biofuel included in the blended product, and the feedstock from which the biofuel was derived.

 - B. Fuel retailers and nonretailer dealers dispensing fuel must maintain records for all biofuels sold in the City.
-Those records will be made available to the Bureau of Planning and Sustainability for the purposes of enforcement and reporting, as determined through rules adopted by the Director.
+Those records will be made available to the Bureau of Planning and Sustainability for the purposes of enforcement and reporting, as determined through rules adopted by the City Administrator.